tylertitsworth/5th-age-srd/Classes/Ranger.md

 ###### Adventurer Feat

-Deal extra negative energy damage equal to your level.
+Deal extra necrotic damage equal to your level.

 ---